AdrKacz/super-fishstick/README.md

 ## Theme

-The theme will be **Film and TV reviews** and will focus on **Reviews of Netflix dramas**
+The theme will be **Film and TV reviews** and will focus on **Reviews of popular Netflix dramas**

-> Film and TV reviews > Reviews of popular TV shows > Reviews of current streaming service dramas > Reviews of Netflix dramas
+> Film and TV reviews > Reviews of popular TV shows > Reviews of current streaming service dramas > Reviews of Netflix dramas > Reviews of popular Netflix dramas